Ackee-Blockchain/trident/documentation/docs/commands/commands.md

 ---

+## trident how

+ - Print How To message about how to start writting fuzz tests.

+---

 ## trident fuzz

-- This command behavior depends on the subcommands.
+- Behavior depends on the subcommands.

 ### trident fuzz run-afl